 Cloud computing is the new growing trend, and smart business owners and companies are beginning to realize its potential.
-Cloud computing offers companies the opportunity to replace high-cost infrastructures with Cloud/Data Center computing, thereby saving costs.
-Now, you don’t have to plan for infrastructures like servers that require a considerable amount of investment and you can take advantage of the thousands of servers (Network Operating Systems – NOS) available within minutes; in a matter of a few clicks, thereby improving your working speed and efficiency.
+Cloud computing offers companies the opportunity to replace high-cost infrastructures with Cloud, thereby saving cost.
+Now, you don’t have to plan for infrastructures like servers that require a considerable amount of investment, and you can take advantage of the thousands of servers available today within minutes, thereby improving your working speed and efficiency.
 There are many cloud services around today, and the Amazon Web Services (AWS) is one of the more reliable and common ones.

 What is AWS?

 Amazon has started offering IT infrastructure services as early as 2006.
 AWS, which stands for Amazon Web Services, is a wholesaler that provides cloud-computing services at a meager price.
 AWS offers services that will help you run the entirety of your IT environment from the cloud, thereby reducing your hardware footprint.
 According to statista.com (https://www.statista.com/topics/4418/amazon-web-services), AWS had an increase in revenue from $3.1 billion to $12.2 billion from 2013 – 2016, showing a steady growth in industrial dominance.